opensoars/ma/README.md

 ## Todo

 * Better testing
-* Fix multiple runs on a single file
-* Fix editing existing files
-* Write example to show on readme
+* Allow saving to new file

 ---